A Niche Within Niche: Rethinking Natural Perfumery at Paris Perfume Week

 Paris reveals itself like a perfume.
 Not all at once, but in layers—through atmosphere, movement, and small, unexpected encounters.

 At Paris Perfume Week, this experience becomes more concentrated.
-For a few days, you are surrounded by people from different parts of the world, working with different materials and approaches, yet connected by a shared focus: scent as a form of expression.
+For a few days, you are surrounded by people from different parts of the world, working with different materials and approaches, yet connected by a shared understanding: scent as a form of expression.

 Beyond the Exhibition